K-Sakthi-Vel/SaleMaster/README.md

-Welcome to my application SaleMster!!!
+This is Sakthivel, Welcome to my application SaleMster!!!

 SaleMaster is a statictics oriented application where we can effienciently handle our sales details and sold items.